 Thirteen years ago, after a really bad experience at an online poetry site, I started a board of ‘my own’.
+A change in platform caused our site design to be destroyed so we, with great sorrow, closed the Peaceful Pub and reopened it with another web host.
 I could fill volumes with the joys and the sorrows I’ve experienced during those thirteen years; someday I might but for now I go through the many rooms of that site, reminiscing as I salvage a pitiful few special posts out of the hundreds of thousands of special posts that live there.
 To be more precise here are today’s stats:

 Community Time: 07/07/17 06:16 PM (Use Community Time)

 2489 Avg visits per day